Office 365 (Apple iCal/Calendar) - Event notifications/alerts

 Event notifications are called Alerts in both Apple iCal (Mac OS 10.5-7) and Apple Calendar (Mac OS 10.8-11).
 However, the options available to customize your event notifications have changed.
 Please select your operating system below for detailed instructions:

 iCal calls notifications Alerts.
 Alerts are set on individual items as you create them and there are several types.
 They can be postponed when the alert triggers at the time you have specified.
-There is one preference setting for them that covers both events you create and events to which you are invited.
+There is one preference setting for all Alerts that cover both events you create and events to which you are invited to.

 - From the the iCal menu select Preferences.

 - On the General tab at the bottom of the display, select the checkbox to have an alert added automatically to events you create and events you’re invited to.

 - Enter a time interval in minutes for how soon before an event you want an alert to appear in the “minutes before the start time” field.